joelsemar/code_challenge/README.md

   docker-compose
   python2.7

-  From this directory, build the docker image for the service `docker build -t ua.code.challenge .`

-  Then run docker compose to run the service and db container:
-  `docker-compose up`

 Part 2:

    Scaling this service to 1000/tps should not be a particularly difficult challenge.
-   With almost no optimizations or performance considerations I was able to to achieve 3-400/tps with one service container.
+   With almost no optimizations or performance considerations I was able to to achieve 6-700/tps with one service container.

    I'd probably go with something like ECS to use AWS's autoscaling abilities, I think it should be pretty straightforward to apply horizontal scaling techniques with these containers.

+   The functional/ephemeral nature of the docker nodes allow them to be added to or swapped out with impunity.
+   I'd simply add nodes until the desired performance was reached.

    As far as technology goes.
 I'd stick with the chosen tech stack unless there were significant changes to the use case (or if one was provided :D)